russcam/eq/README.md

 # Elasticsearch Query CLI (eq)

-A command line interface to perform queries on [Elasticsearch](https://github.com/elastic/elasticsearch).
+A simple command line interface to perform queries on [Elasticsearch](https://github.com/elastic/elasticsearch).

 This project is under development, no guarantees of version compatibility or